jiho/atlasr/documentation/HOWTO create a BRT model.md

 # HOWTO create a BRT model

-Boosted Regression Trees use the [gbm](http://cran.r-project.org/web/packages/gbm/) and [dismo](http://cran.r-project.org/web/packages/dismo/index.html) R packages.

 ## Formatting your data

 The input data should be formatted in a table with stations as lines and one column per taxon, plus two additional columns with latitude and longitude of stations.
-Further columns will not fail but will show up as additional taxa.
+Additional columns will not fail but will show up as taxa.

 The first line should contain column headers.
 The order of columns does not mater, only their header does.
 The header of the latitude column should be "lat" or "latitude".
 The header of the longitude column should be "lon", "long", or "longitude"

-The file can be formatted as :

-*	`.csv`: Comma Separated Values (French users should make sure an actual comma "," is used, and not a semicolon ";" as is customary in France) ;
+The file should be formatted as `.csv`, Comma Separated Values (French users should make sure an actual comma "," is used, and not a semicolon ";" as is customary in France).

-*	`.txt`: Text file, with columns separated by tabulations (copy-paste from a spreadsheet into a text file should give this format) ;

-*	`.xls`: Excel file (readable on OS X / Linux only) with data in the first sheet.

 ## Using the GUI

-A custom graphical interface should ease the use of the underlying functions, which are documented in the next paragraph.
+A web based graphical user interface (GUI) should ease the use of the underlying functions.
 To display this GUI, follow the instructions in the README document to get started and then type

+    source("initialize.R")
     do.brt()

 in the console.

-This presents a window with just one button labelled `Choose file`.
-Clicking on the button opens the standard file chooser on your system and should allow you to navigate to your data file.
+This opens a browser window with options on the left and results on the right.

+Start by choosing a CSV file

 Once the data file is chosen, the interface will present two lists (taxa on the left, environmental variables on the right), several options, a geographic grid picker, and, at the bottom, a row of buttons.